 Rule out health problems

 Sometimes, a continual lack of energy may be due to an underlying health issue which needs to be addressed.
-Conditions including anaemia, diabetes, thyroid issues and heart problems can all present lethargy as a symptom, so if you’re still feeling low after trying our suggestions it’s probably best to get a health check with us to find out exactly what’s going on inside your body.
+Conditions including anaemia, diabetes, thyroid issues and heart problems can all present lethargy as a symptom, so if you’re still feeling low after trying our suggestions, you may consider a health check to find out exactly what’s going on inside your body.